verrazzano/docs/content/en/docs/networking/security/net-security.md

 You can configure them for the application namespaces using the NetworkPolicy section of a Verrazzano project.

 {{< alert title="NOTE" color="warning" >}}
 Verrazzano requires specific ingress to and egress from application pods.
 If you add a NetworkPolicy for your application namespace or pods, you must add an additional policy to ensure that Verrazzano still has the required access it needs.
 The ingress policy is only needed if you restrict ingress.
 Likewise, the egress policy is only needed if you restrict egress.
-Following are the ingress and egress NetworkPolicies:
+The following are the ingress and egress NetworkPolicies:
 <details>
 <summary>ingress NetworkPolicies</summary>